Resources for Coronavirus Pandemic

 When it comes to getting the latest news related to the condition, The Associated Press provides a good clearinghouse.
 The AP also has a good Fact Checking page that can help you separate reality from fiction.
 The WHO's Myth Busters separates rumor and hoax from fact.

 We hear you.
+Not everyone has returned to the worksite for their jobs.
 Working remotely isn’t the picnic many people think it is.
 It can be very stressful to balance work and home lives.
 National Public Radio recently published an excellent summary of some tips for working from home.

 If you have kids at home, please check out the list of educational resources prepared by experts in our Education programs.

-In addition, Kristin Higgins, Ph.D., associate professor in the COEHP Counselor Education and Supervision degree program, has suggestions.
+In addition, Kristin Higgins, Ph.D., associate professor in the COEHP Counselor Education and Supervision degree program and its coordinator, has suggestions.

 Feeling anxious during this global pandemic is a very normal, natural, and common response.
 One of the first things that you can do for yourself is acknowledge the anxiety and allow yourself to have those feelings.
 This is a very stressful and scary time, not to mention all the "unknowns" we are currently facing.
 It’s only natural that you would feel anxious.